Naval artillery in the Age of Sail: Firing

 The gunlock, by contrast, was operated by pulling a cord or lanyard.
+The gun lock was a larger version of the flintlock mechanism used on pistols and muskets and was screwed onto the gun, next to the ignition vent.
+The cannon was fired by a piece of flint being held by the hammer connected to a mainspring, when the firing cord was pulled the hammer was released, the spring propelled the hammer forward causing the filt to strike a piece of steel called the frizzen, causing sparks which ignited a small amount of gunpowder in the flash pan, thereby igniting the main powder charge in the cannon barrel.
 The gun-captain could stand behind the gun, safely beyond its range of recoil, and sight along the barrel, firing when the roll of the ship lined the gun up with the enemy, and so reduce the chance of the shot hitting the sea or flying high over the enemy's deck.
-Despite their advantages, gunlocks spread gradually as they could not be retrofitted to older guns.
+Despite their advantages, gunlocks spread gradually as they could not be retrofitted to older simple fuse cannons, due to their large difference in design and operation.
 The British adopted them faster than the French, who had still not generally adopted them by the time of the Battle of Trafalgar (1805), placing them at a disadvantage, as the new technology was in general use by the Royal Navy at this time.
 After the introduction of gunlocks, linstocks were retained, but only as a backup means of firing.

 The linstock slow match or the spark from the flintlock ignited the priming powder, which in turn set off the main charge, which propelled the shot out of the barrel.
 When the gun discharged, the recoil sent it backwards until it was stopped by the breech rope, a sturdy rope made fast to ring bolts let into the bulwarks, with a turn taken about the gun's cascabel (the knob at the end of the gun barrel).